Gerard Kerr, GM of Executive Search & Selection shares tips on how to take control of the interview process and impress your panel of interviewers.

-Client ask you a question, of course you answer it, and then you come back with a really significant and insightful question about that.
-So for example, they ask you, Bob, could you please share a time in which you had to engage with a difficult staff members to drive change across an organisation.
+The client asks you a question, of course, you answer it, and then you come back with a really significant and insightful question about that.
+So for example, they ask you, Bob, could you please share a time in which you had to engage with a difficult staff member to drive change across an organisation.

 And once again, we build rapport through conversation.
 So this is just one of the tips that I’d like to share.